d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 ![File Mode example](images/FileBasedMode_1.png "File Based Mode example")

-Here, the `HpBios` type is saved to a file called `ilorest1.json`.
+Here, the `Bios` type is saved to a file called `ilorest1.json`.
 Then, after you modify any properties, the **load** command is used to make these changes on the server.

-The properties of `HpBios` can be edited here, and then loaded on the server.
+The properties of `Bios` can be edited here, and then loaded on the server.
 When the file is loaded on the server, changes to read-only values are not reflected.
 The full list in this example is truncated to save space.

 > After saving this configuration, the **ilorest1.json** file looks like this: